cpmangukiya/fair-billing/readme.md

 Pre Steps
 ------------
 - Make sure JDK 1.8 is installed and configured in the system
-- Compile the code using command : javac ActivityInfo.java SessionInfo.java FairBilling.java
+- Compile the java files ActivityInfo.java SessionInfo.java FairBilling.java

 How to use ?
 ------------